 The Kings Arms

-A well renowned bear bar, Soho's The Kings Arms shows live sport and hosts karaoke nights as well as live DJ sets at weekends.
+A well renowned bear bar, Soho's The Kings Arms shows live sport and usually hosts karaoke nights as well as live DJ sets at weekends.
 The emphasis at this gay bar in London is very much on beer, with a good choice of real ales on tap.